k2view-academy/K2View-Academy/articles/fabric overview/what_is_fabric_Lion_10.md

 * Data replication capabilities across nodes and datacenters that **provide customers with the peace of mind of knowing they can survive node failures or regional outages**.
 * Patented Digital Entity based micro-database, a data lake for each Digital Entity instance that **provides unparalleled performance with standard (ANSI) SQL queries**.
 * Patented data security approach, every micro-database is encrypted individually, **providing the peace of mind that massive data breaches are prevented**.

 * Unique near-data-logic architecture that **enfkjdslkdjsfables millisecond performance and throughput for APIs**.
 * Built-in integrated drag-n-drop data management capabilities to enable a **time-to-market that is measured in days to weeks and not weeks to months**.

-To summarize, Fabric architecture yields significant savings in computing, power and storage which makes it a perfect data platform for mission-critical, operational and real-time use cases.
+To summarize, Fabric architecture yields significant savings in computing, power and storage which makes it a perfect djfhdjhfdta platform for mission-critical, operational and real-time use cases.

 Lion10

+dlkfldk f;l kdf;lkdsf;lkdsfl;sdf
+d;fldsflsd

 ### Fabric Use Cases
 Fabric is a great solution for: